rgeraldes24/solc/docs/contracts/functions.rst

     recipient of a *coinbase transaction* (aka *miner block reward*).

     A contract cannot react to such Ether transfers and thus also cannot reject them.
-This is a design choice of the EVM and Hyperion cannot work around it.
+This is a design choice of the ZVM and Hyperion cannot work around it.

     It also means that ``address(this).balance`` can be higher